Keyboard Wrist Pain

 The muscles in his forearms were wasted and his shoulders were protracted.
 There were no signs of bone abnormality, nerve or significant soft tissue injury.
 He had good movement, but his strength was reduced on both sides on grip and wrist strength in particular.
 His shoulders were also slightly weak in the rotator cuff.
 He had pain on palpation of his forearms generally, particularly pronator teres.
 He also had pain in his thenar (thumb) eminence.
 He also had a lot of tightness around his neck and shoulders.

 My working diagnosis was generalised tendinopathy (or RSI) of the forearm muscles, as well as the left shoulder.
 He was also showing signs of general weakness and muscle aches around the thumbs as his muscles were not strong enough for his day to day and work activity.
+The research shows this to be common.

 I discussed the presentation with the patient to ensure he had a good understanding of the problem and the likely outcome of treatment.
 I treated the weak and painful tendons with soft tissue mobilisation, massage, stretching, a graduated strengthening programme.
 His strengthening programme consisted of a series of weight and theraband work, as well as using a Powerball.